dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 The Run Cluster's requirements are driven primarily by the applications that it will run.
 Horizontal and vertical scale is determined based on the type of applications that will be scheduled.

 ### Kubernetes Requirements
+* Supported Kubernetes versions are 1.22,1.23,1.24.
-* LoadBalancer for ingress controller (requires 1 external IP address)
+* LoadBalancer for ingress controller (requires 1 external IP address).
-* Default storage class
+* Default storage class.
-* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node.
-* Logging is enabled and targets the desired application logging platform
+* Logging is enabled and targets the desired application logging platform.
-* Monitoring is enabled and targets the desired application observability platform
+* Monitoring is enabled and targets the desired application observability platform.

 ### Recommendations
-* Spread across three AZs for high availability
+* Spread across three AZs for high availability.

 The Run Cluster includes the following packages:
 ```